Azure/ResourceModules/docs/wiki/Fetching latest changes - Scenario 2 Module library and CI environment.md

 Push the updated local code to your remote public fork (for GitHub public repository scenario) or on your remote target repository for GitHub private repository and Azure DevOps private git scenarios.

+# 8. Test and publish modules

 If actions/ pipelines are enabled test and publishing of modules starts automatically.
+In some cases triggers for the pipelines are not enabled, in these cases start actions/pipelines to run tests and publish modules.